Dr. Bill Howatt

 Dr. Enna Trevathan

-Enna Trevathan, is the Director of Nursing at San Mateo Community College.
-Dr. Trevathan has over 30 years of experience in the healthcare arena stemming from
+Dr. Enna Trevathan, is the Director of Nursing at the College of San Mateo.
+She has over 30 years of experience in the healthcare arena stemming from

 insurance underwriter to nurse manager and to educator.
 She was Associate Dean for Educational Outreach at the University of San Francisco School of Nursing and Health Professions (USF).
 Dr. Enna is a national, regional, and international speaker.
 She has developed and taught courses for both the Masters in Nursing Program and Masters of Public Health Program.